shandley/hecatomb/docs/advanced.md

 The Hecatomb config file contains some sensible defaults for resources.
 While these should work for most datasets, they may fail for larger ones.
 You may also have more CPUs etc at your disposal and want to minimise runtime of the pipeline.
-Currently, the slowest steps are the MMSeqs searches and increasing the CPUs and RAM could significantly improve runtime.
+Currently, the slowest steps are the MMSeqs searches; increasing the CPUs and RAM could significantly improve runtime.
 The other settings (for Megahit and Minimap2, BBTools, and misc) will probably only show modest improvement.

 The relevant section in `hecatomb/snakemake/config/config.yaml` is shown below: